 A committed management team with executive-level oversight exemplifies the strength and importance of our global Corporate Social Responsibility strategy.

 At Northern Trust, Corporate Social Responsibility (CSR) governance was formally established with a newly created post of CSR Head.
-Held by Connie L. Lindsey, Executive Vice President, the post reports directly to Chairman and CEO Frederick H. Waddell to provide direct, executive-level oversight of Northern Trust's global CSR strategy.
+Held by Connie L. Lindsey, Executive Vice President, the post reports directly to President and Chief Executive Officer Michael O'Grady to provide direct, executive-level oversight of Northern Trust's global CSR strategy.

 The head of CSR periodically reports to the Business Strategy Committee of the Corporation's Board of Directors about CSR related matters.